feippolito/IoT---Controlador-Velocidade/README.md

 ## IoT Upade

 New implementation where it is possible to control the motor remotlly throught the internet.
-In the interface it is possible to selec local or remote control.
+In the interface it is possible to select local or remote control.
 Using [ubidots](https://ubidots.com/) platform it is possible performing PULL and GET request to update the motor velocity and direction.